 - In order for the loan officer to issue a solid pre-approval letter, the borrower needs to credit qualify

-- Borrowers needs to meet minimum credit score requirements to qualify for mortgage
+- Borrowers need to meet minimum credit score requirements to qualify for a mortgage

 There are three major credit reporting agencies:

-Consumer credit scores ranges between 300 to 850.
-Lenders have minimum credit score requirements that borrowers needs to meet.
+Consumer credit scores range from 300 to 850.
+Lenders have minimum credit score requirements that borrowers need to meet.
 If borrowers do not quite qualify, there are ways on how to raise credit score to qualify for mortgage.

 When you’re in the market to buy a home and discover that you have bad credit and your score is low, don’t despair.
 Although it may delay the purchase of your home, there are ways to repair your bad credit rating so that you may still qualify for a home mortgage with a decent interest rate.

 - To evaluate your credit rating you’ll need to obtain copies of your credit reports from the various agencies.
 Examine them carefully to see what transactions are lowering your score.

 A note about bankruptcies: A bankruptcy can lower your credit score by 200 points or more.
 Repairing bad credit following a bankruptcy is beyond the scope of this article.